ToJans/learninghaskell/README.markdown

 ## Running it

-Just do `runhaskell x` to run and exercise; for example:
+Just do `runhaskell x` to run an exercise in the main folder; for example:

 ```
 E:\Dev\haskell\learning>runhaskell "0003 Sudoku.hs"